Getting around India by train...

 Do trains get fully-booked?

-Bookings for most Indian long-distance trains currently open 60 days before departure.
-It was 60 days until 2008, when it was experimentally extended to 90 days, then it was experimentally extended even further to 120 days in 2012, but reduced again to 60 days in 2013 to make ticket 'scalping' by agencies harder.
+Bookings for most Indian long-distance trains currently open 120 days before departure.
+It was 60 days until 2008, when it was experimentally extended to 90 days, then it was experimentally extended even further to 120 days in 2012, reduced again to 60 days in 2013 to make ticket 'scalping' by agencies harder, but restored to 120 days as from 1 April 2015.
 Some short-distance inter-city trains may open for bookings less than this, for example Delhi-Kalka & Kalka-Simla may open only 30 days or in some cases just 15 days ahead.

 The Foreign Tourist Quota...

-In addition to the normal General (GN) quota of seats or berths available to anyone, many important trains have a small Foreign Tourist (FT) quota of seats or berths available only to foreign tourists and IndRail passholders.
+In addition to the normal General (GN) quota of seats or berths available to anyone, many important trains have a small Foreign Tourist (FT) quota of seats or berths available only to foreign tourists.
 This is very useful: A train which is theoretically fully booked may still have a few FT berths available within a day or two of departure so that foreign travellers can travel around at short notice.
 However, it's not foolproof.
 There is a foreign tourist quota on only 200 or so trains a day out of a total of 9,000 daily trains, and the quota might be just 2 places, seldom more than 12 places, in one or two specific classes.
 So even using this special quota, you may have to wait a day or so before there is a berth available to your chosen destination in your chosen class.
 Tickets issued against the tourist quota must be paid for in US Dollars, pounds sterling, or rupees backed by an exchange certificate proving they have been obtained from a bank or bureau de change in exchange for foreign currency.
 Rupees backed by an ATM receipt and foreign bank card are usually sufficient.
-You cannot book tickets from the Foreign Tourist quota online, only at the station or via an IndRail pass agency, so if you want to book Indian train tickets online you'll have to book places from the General (GN) or Tatkal (CK) quotas with the same availability (or lack of it) as for any Indian traveller.
+You can now book tickets from the Foreign Tourist Quota when booking online but please don't waste these precious and limited FT places if General Quota places remain available.
+Anyone can book from the General Quota.
+The only point in using FT places is if all other places have sold out.
+Note that only Indian citizens can use the senior quota.

 Reservation Against Cancellation (RAC) & Waitlisted (WL) places...